-People need high-quality infrastructure that feels safe from busy traffic to cycle more.
+As mentioned in Chapter 4[AT in Ed today] people need high-quality infrastructure that feels safe from busy traffic to cycle more.
 This means our behaviour change initiatives will, in most cases, be targeted in areas where we construct new active travel infrastructure, or where high-quality infrastructure already exists.
 Where appropriate, we will continue to deliver promotional campaigns across the city.